RomanLut/INAV-X-Plane-HITL/README.md

 It is not Ok when people debug autopilot by running with RC Plane on the field :smiley:

-I hope this plugin can help improve INAV firmware.
+I hope this plugin can help to improve INAV firmware.

 While not been a main purpose, plugin can be used to improve pilot skils or getting familiar with INAV settings.